© Privat

 Øystein Fevang

-Fevang regularly holds seminars and teaches conducting and ensemble conducting at the Norwegian Academy of Music, the Barratt Dues Musical Institute and the University of Oslo
+He regularly holds seminars and teaches conducting and ensemble conducting at the Norwegian Academy of Music, the Barratt Dues Musical Institute and the University of Oslo.

-Øystein Fevang trained as a singer and conductor at the Østlandet Music Conservatory and the Norwegian Academy of Music and also studied singing with Oren Brown (New York) and conducting with Alexej Malij (Moscow).
-Fevang has been a soloist with several choirs and orchestras, including Gli Scapoli, the Norwegian Radio Orchestra, the Royal Naval Music Corps, the Royal 3rd Guards Company and the Oslo Philharmonic Choir.
+Øystein Fevang trained as a singer and conductor at the Østlandet Music Conservatory and the Norwegian Academy of Music and additionally studied singing with Oren Brown (New York) and conducting with Alexej Malij (Moscow).
+He has performed as a soloist with several choirs and orchestras, including Gli Scapoli, the Norwegian Radio Orchestra, the Royal Navy Band, the Royal 3rd Guard Company and the Oslo Philharmonic Choir.

-In 2006, Fevang was nominated for a Grammy Award in the ‘Best Choral Performance’ category for the album ‘Immortal Nystedt’ with Ensemble 96, which was released on the 2L label.
-The album was also nominated in the category ‘Best Surround Album’.
+For the album "Immortal Nystedt" with Ensemble 96, released on the 2L label, Øystein Fevang was nominated for a Grammy Award in the category "Best Choral Performance" in 2006.
+The album was also nominated in the category "Best Surround Album".
 In 2007, Øystein Fevang received the Norwegian Korprisen (Choir Prize) together with Ensemble 96.
-This is the Norwegian Choral Association's award of honour, which is presented to conductors, choirs and composers who have made a significant contribution to the development of Norwegian choral music at national and international level.
+This is the Norwegian Choir Association's honorary award, which is presented to conductors, choirs and composers who have made a significant contribution to the development of Norwegian choral music at national and international level.

 concerts featuring Øystein Fevang